June 17, 2022

 Hon.
 William J. Cahill (Ret.) has a wide and varied mediation practice and is frequently sought out to resolve securities, breach of contract and insurance disputes, among others.

-Bruce A. Friedman, Esq., draws on his litigation background to adeptly mediate complex insurance-related disputes, with further expertise in commercial and employment matters.
+Bruce A. Friedman, Esq., draws on his litigation background to adeptly mediate complex insurance-related disputes, with further expertise in commercial matters including class actions, professional liability, entertainment, real estate and business disputes.

 David Geronemus, Esq., boasts extensive mediation experience and is able to assist clients in a range of insurance disputes, securities class actions and breach of contract cases.
 A source noted, “He's very talented and a natural at mediation.”
 Another shared, “His attention to detail is unmatched.
 He quickly gets to the heart of the issues, and persists until the matter is concluded.”